Hyp-ed/base-station-2019-frontend/README.md

 Note: do not use `sudo apt-get install yarn`.
 This will install a different package with the same name.

 ### Running the development server
-After a successful install you should be able to start the dev server, and a browser window should open.
+Clone this repository and navigate to its directory in terminal to get started.
+After successfully installing the dependencies, you should be able to start the dev server, and a browser window should open.

 ```
 $ yarn start